 Description of study characteristics

 Overall the results regarding the effectiveness of interventions were mixed.
 There were no clear positive improvements in clinical outcomes, health service use, medication adherence, patient-related health behaviours, health professional behaviours or costs.
-There were modest improvements in mental health outcomes from seven studies that targeted people with depression, and in functional outcomes from two studies targeting functional difficulties in participants.
+There were modest improvements in mental health outcomes from seven studies that targeted people with depression.
+Results indicated that interventions may possibly improve functional outcomes in the studies that reported these outcomes. .
 Overall the results indicate that it is difficult to improve outcomes for people with multiple conditions.
-The review suggests that interventions that are designed to target specific risk factors (for example treatment for depression) or interventions that focus on difficulties that people experience with daily functioning (for example, physiotherapy treatment to improve capacity for physical activity) may be more effective.
+The review suggests that interventions that are designed to target specific risk factors (for example treatment for depression) may be more effective.
 There is a need for further studies on this topic, particularly involving people with multimorbidity in general across the age ranges.